Dr. Marcoux-Boriack, DVM

 She graduated from Clear Creek High School in 2015 and soon after attended the Vet Tech Institute of Houston, from which she graduated in 2016 with an AAS in Veterinary Technology.

-Sarah Cook, LVT
+Sarah

 Veterinary Technician